-Kantar TNS’s omnibus survey was conducted among 2000 adults (age 18+) between 15 and 30 March 2017, in the seven major metropolitan areas.
-The study was conducted as part of Kantar TNS’s and Kantar Public’s ongoing research into current social and political issues.
+Kantar’s omnibus survey was conducted among 2000 adults (age 18+) between 15 and 30 March 2017, in the seven major metropolitan areas.
+The study was conducted as part of Kantar’s and Kantar Public’s ongoing research into current social and political issues.

 Kantar Public improves decision-making in the public realm through the application of data, insight and strategic consultancy.
 We work with Governments, the public sector, non-governmental organisations, institutions and corporations around the world, to help them deliver more effective policy, services and communications to the public.

 Our teams blend our expertise in public policy, service design, behavioural insight, and election research, and draw upon our world class research design capability and data collection infrastructure.
 We drive methodological innovation to deliver public value to our clients.
 Kantar Public works with more than 40 Governments around the world.
 We partner our clients with teams that bring to bear local expertise as well as global best practice.

 For further information, please visit us at www.kantar.com/public/